jlinclabs/jlinx-docs/docs/micro-ledgers.md

 - A host keypair (ED25519)
 - An owner keypair (ED25519)
 - Append only
-- Each block is signed by the keypair
+- Each block is signed by both the keypairs
-- The public key is the id
+- The host public key is the id
 - Shared over BitTorrent like DHT

 Some additional features:

 - Sparse replication.
 Only download the data you are interested in.
 - Realtime.
-Get the latest updates to the log fast and securely.
+Get the latest updates to the ledger fast and securely.
 - Performant.
 Uses a simple flat file structure to maximize I/O performance.
 - Secure.
 Uses signed merkle trees to verify log integrity in real time.
 - Browser support.
 Simply pick a storage provider (like random-access-memory) that works in the browser

+## Privacy

+Unlike blockchains Micro Ledgers can be "forgotten".

+Micro Ledgers only live as long as somebody is interested in that data.

+Ledgers can hold public, published data that lives as long as somebody cares about it.

+Ledgers are only visible to parties with the IDs (public keys) of them.

 ## Multiple Key Pairs

 Micro Ledgers have two keypairs `Host Keys` and `Owner Keys`.
 The host keys are heald by the host and the owner keys are heald by the owner.